Is pltf production-ready?

 How do Environment and Service specs relate?

-Service.metadata.ref points to an Environment file. envRef selects the environment entry (e.g., prod) and lets you override variables/secrets for that service.
+Service.metadata.ref points to an Environment file. envRef selects the environment entry (e.g., prod); variables/secrets live at the top level.

 Can I bring my own modules?